Why do so many of us need an Introduction to DiSC®?

-Years later, I discovered the DiSC® Assessment, and suddenly I had a tool that helped me learn about myself and others.
+Years later, I got an introduction to DiSC® by way of the Assessment, and suddenly I had a tool that helped me learn about myself and others.
 It’s not terribly complicated, which is good; it’s fun, which is also good; and it’s a wonderful guide what others may need from us.

 Is it perfect?
 No. Nothing is.